DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 bar being part of Lowlands for five years eventually led to his own festival, Magneetfestival, on the eastern outskirts of Amsterdam.

+When the Volkskrant building art factory reached its sixth anniversary, it had become difficult to pinpoint which of the Volkskrant building’s ‘successes’ were the result of Urban Resort’s efforts, and which of these were entirely ‘bottom-up’.
+Canvas would have gone bankrupt without Ur- ban Resort’s leniency towards paying rent, and would not have been able to act as a platform for the many DJ’s from the building.
+The graphic designers, performance artists and music producers from the creative community on the fifth floor would have had more difficulties in achieving their artistic goals if rents would have been higher.
+And finally, the start-up commu- nity could grow stronger and larger not only due to their own hard work but also because of Urban Resort’s flexibility in facilitating them.

 ![The building on the night of its opening as the Volkshotel.
 Picture: Raymond van Mil.](media/image7.png)